 Due to lath and lime plasterwork being installed as two separate elements, ceilings made in this style require a thorough survey of all layers.
 Our experienced team will check the integrity of both the visible lime plasterwork and the supporting wooden laths, identifying any areas that require restoration or securing.
 When surveying a lime plaster ceiling, this will involve checking for degradation both above and below the ceiling.

-Plaster Ceiling Survey & Securing
+Lime Plaster Ceiling Securing

-Plaster Ceiling Survey & Securing
+Lime Plaster Ceiling Securing